Tim Gilbert

 Tim has a PhD in civil engineering from the University of Birmingham.
 His thesis is entitled ‘Aerodynamic Effects of High Speed Trains in Confined Spaces’.
 Testing included firing scale model trains at speeds of up to 200mph past aerodynamic sensors.

-Tim also has a first class MEng degree in civil engineering from the University of Birmingham, with the highest mark in the cohort.
-Focuses included buildings, infrastructure, and mechanical engineering.
-He worked summers at one of the largest engineering consultancies in the world.
+Tim also has a first class MEng degree in Civil Engineering from the University of Birmingham, and experience in engineering consultancy.